rahiel/telegram-send/README.md

 --config astropod.conf`.
 We will use the [apod.py][] script that gets the daily picture and calls telegram-send to post it to the channel.

-We create a cron job `/etc/cron.d/astropod` with the content:
+We create a cron job `/etc/cron.d/astropod` (as root) with the content:

 ``` shell
 SHELL=/bin/sh